protofire/polkadot-contract-wizard/README.md

 To run the application it is necessary to copy the environment variables file `.env.example` and paste it as `.env`, in this file you will find environment variables like as the default RPC.

-> 🚨🚨🚨 It is necessary to specify the variables int the `.env` to run the application.
+> 🚨🚨🚨 It is mandatory to create the `.env` to run the application.
->

 - Clone the repository with the following command and enter the project folder: